-Subsequent to the 2018 RAP modification, Dominion submitted an amendment to the Marine Archaeological Assessment (Schmidt 2018; Appendix N); a Revised Terrestrial Archaeological Assessment (Tetra Tech 2018a; Appendix O); an amendment to the Historic Properties Survey Report (Tetra Tech 2018b; Appendix P); and an amendment to the Visual Impact Assessment (Tetra Tech 2018c; Appendix Q).
-No additional historic properties have been identified as a result of these amended or revised survey reports, and the conclusions of the assessment of adverse effects presented below are unchanged from the 2015 Finding of No Adverse Effect.
+Subsequent to the 2018 revised RAP, Dominion submitted an amendment to the Marine Archaeological Assessment (Schmidt 2018; Appendix O); a Revised Terrestrial Archaeological Assessment (Tetra Tech 2018a; Appendix P); an amendment to the Historic Properties Survey Report (Tetra Tech 2018b; Appendix Q); and an amendment to the Visual Impact Assessment (Tetra Tech 2018c; Appendix R).

-2.3.1 Identification of Historic Period Shipwrecks within the Offshore APE
+2.3.1 Identification of Historic Period Shipwrecks within the Offshore Area of Potential Effects

 Within the offshore and nearshore submerged lands comprising the research lease area and the inter-array and export cable corridors, three potential historic period archaeological resources had been identified, which were interpreted from their geophysical signatures to be potential shipwrecks (Schmidt et al. 2014; Schmidt 2018; Appendix F).
 These included targets CR001, CR002, and LA001.
-Subsequent to this survey, BOEM independently collected additional high resolution data and conducted scientific diving operations on these three targets and removed one (CR002) from consideration, on the basis that it constitutes a modern concrete buoy mooring anchor (Figure 7).
+Subsequent to this survey, BOEM independently collected additional high-resolution data and conducted scientific diving operations on these three targets and removed one (CR002) from consideration, on the basis that it constitutes a modern concrete buoy mooring anchor (Figure 7).
 As it does not constitute a historic property, CR002 will not be discussed further in this Finding.
 However, seafloor disturbing activities associated with the undertaking have the potential to affect Targets CR001 and LA001; these potential historic properties are discussed in Section 3, below.

-2.3.2 Identification of Paleochannels and Analysis of their Potential for Precontact Archaeological Resources within the Offshore APE
+2.3.2 Identification of Paleochannels and Analysis of their Potential for Precontact Archaeological Resources within the Offshore Area of Potential Effects of the internal channel-fill reflectors, and overall geometry (Schmidt et al. 2014).

-Eight paleochannels were identified in the cable corridor 10-20 km offshore in water depths of 15-20 m MLLW (Table 2).
-Paleochannels were identified from compressed high intensity radar pulse seismic data based on evidence of erosion/incision, nature of the internal channel-fill reflectors, and overall geometry (Schmidt et al. 2014).
 These paleochannels were individually analyzed for their potential to contain intact remnants of the past landscape that could have the potential to contain precontact archaeological deposits.
-Paleochannels P-2 through P-5 clustered 11-12 km offshore in the depth range of 15-18 m mean lower low water (MLLW).
+Paleochannels P-2 through P-5 clustered 11-12 km offshore in the depth range of 15-18 m MLLW.
 These may represent channel migration within a channel system rather than separate, individual channels.
 Paleochannel P-1 (located approximately 10.5 km offshore at depths of 10 m MLLW) and unmarked channel "a", (located approximately 18 km offshore in water depths of 20 m MLLW) consist of multiple channels, which may also reflect channel migration.
 Paleochannel P-6 (located approximately 13.5 km offshore in depths of 17 m MLLW) and Paleochannel P-7 (located approximately 15 km offshore in depths of 18 m MLLW) both exhibit narrow widths, and poorly defined features.
 All channels/systems appear to be oriented roughly shore parallel.
 Considering the evidence of extensive erosion/reworking of sedimentary units immediately below the transgressive sand sheet for all paleochannels, it is unlikely that natural levee sediments have been preserved, with the exception of the lowermost channel identified in P-1, which is too old to have experienced human occupation.
 Therefore, the 10-20 km segment of the cable corridor has a low potential for preservation of natural levee deposits and associated cultural materials.
 Based on these results, further core sampling was not recommended (Schmidt et al. 2014) and these paleochannels do not constitute historic properties.
 Thus, they will not be discussed further in this Finding.